 - Discriminatory laws and social norms affecting gender equality

 - Emerging challenges in the world of work linked to technological advances

-- Four country studies on Chile, Colombia, Costa Rica and Peru
+- Four country studies on Chile, Colombia (Forthcoming), Costa Rica (Forthcoming) and Peru (Forthcoming)

 - A summary discussion of lessons learned and policy insights will complement these country reports